-This includes a group of women participating in bible studies, bringing items for Lutheran World Relief projects, participating in prayer chains, buying items for Sharing Tree, quilting, knitting and crocheting, serving the Forever young Luncheon, Baptism quilts, bringing soap for Soap Sunday, helping with the Thankoffering Service, packing School kits, Health kits and Layettes, Dollars for Diapers, Manitowoc Health Care Center items/lap robes, Domestic Violence center, Tubfrim project and packing cookies for the Nursing Homes and shut-ins.
+This includes a group of women participating in bible studies, bringing items for Lutheran World Relief projects, participating in prayer chains, buying items for Sharing Tree, quilting, knitting and crocheting, serving the Forever young Luncheon, Baptism quilts, bringing soap for Soap Sunday, packing School kits, Health kits and Layettes, Manitowoc Health Care Center items/lap robes, Domestic Violence center, Tubfrim project and packing cookies for the Nursing Homes and shut-ins.

 (4) 70 sheet notebooks of wide or college ruled paper 8 x 10 1/2”, no loose leaf paper

 (1) 30 cm ruler or a ruler with centimeters on one side and inches on the other

 (1) pencil sharpener (no pencils this year, we have enough from last year)